-The manuscript is preserved on microfilm in the Draper collection at West Virginia University Library, series JJ., v.
-2-4, according to Lough.
+According to Lough, the manuscript is preserved on microfilm in the Draper collection at West Virginia University Library, series JJ., v.
+2-4.

 "This creature immediately seizes him and, entangling him in its tail, which is fifteen feet in length, and notwithstanding all the deer's exertions to free himself, draws him to the water where he drowns and then devours him.

 "One of our men lately discovered one early in the morning with his prey, of which he informed some of the company who were nigh.
 They soon came up with him and killed him with clubs, but the deer was dead.
 It weighed 444 pounds.